kkaovsp/2025-ITCS383-Aaaaaaa/HANDOVER.md

 ## 3. Report the reflections on receiving the handover project.

 ### a.
 What technologies are used?
+This project uses FastAPI (Python) for backend, React for frontend, SQLite for database, and SonarQube for code quality check.
+It also uses pytest for backend testing.
 - **Backend:** Python, FastAPI, and SQLite Database.
 - **Frontend:** React and simple CSS.

 ### b.
 What is the required information to successfully hand over the project?
+The required information is setup steps, how to run backend and frontend, test command, SonarQube command, environment settings, and sample data or database seed.
+Without data, some features cannot be tested.

 To pass this project to the next team, they must know:

 1. **Missing Features:** Tell them exactly what is missing (like Reports and Search).
 2. **Setup Steps:** Give them simple steps to run the code on Mac, Linux, and Windows.
 3. **Fake Payments:** Explain how the fake payment API works so they don't break it.
+4. **MOI API / Citizen ID Validation:** Warn them that the current `citizen_id` implementation allows users to type letters and other text instead of strictly 13-digit numbers.
+The next team needs to fix this validation so it closely matches the real MOI system requirements.

 ### c.
 What is the code quality of the handover project (by running SonarQube)?
 #### 1. SonarQube Dashboard Overview